knjigica/portfolio/exampleSite/content/about.md

 [My blog about my staying in Kazan](https://ozriseokolisebe.wordpress.com/) (*Slovene*)

 **Documentaries I had a hand in:**

 [Samo začeti je treba - *You just have to start*](https://youtu.be/uODWDbM4Fjw) (script advisor)

 [Rudolfovi padalci - *Rudolf's Paratroopers*](https://youtu.be/YqGwjjAIzgk) (director's assistant)

 Oh, and I'm interested in all languages, also computer ones.
-I set up this website on my own and I've also built a little bot for Twitter [@womeninscienc11](https://twitter.com/womeninscienc11)
+I've set up this website on my own and I've also built a little bot for Twitter [@womeninscienc11](https://twitter.com/womeninscienc11)